Josu de Solaun Soto

-Josu de Solaun (born October 27, 1981) is a Spanish-American classical music pianist.
+Josu de Solaun (born October 27, 1981) is a Spanish-American classical music pianist, composer and conductor.
 He is also a solo piano free improviser, playing solo improvised piano recitals, as well as a published poet and a published composer.
 He holds citizenships from both Spain and the United States.
 In 2019 he was given the title of Officer of Cultural Merit, a state decoration, by Klaus Iohannis, president of Romania.
-In 2021 he was awarded an International Classical Music Awards (ICMA) Award.
+In both 2021 and 2023 he was awarded an International Classical Music Awards (ICMA) Award, once for chamber music and once for solo playing.

 Biography

 He is winner of the First Prize at the XIII George Enescu International Piano Competition, the First Prize at the I European Union Piano Competition held in Prague, and the First Grand Prize at the XV José Iturbi International Piano Competition.
 He is the first and only pianist from Spain to have ever been awarded the coveted prizes in the more than 30 and 50 years of their existence (the Iturbi and Enescu Competitions, founded in 1981 and 1958).
 From 1999 to 2019 he resided in the United States, until 2014 in New York City, and is a graduate of the Manhattan School of Music, from which he holds a Bachelor of Music, Master of Music and Doctorate in Musical Arts, and where his main teachers were Nina Svetlanova and Horacio Gutiérrez.
 He studied chamber music with violinist Isidore Cohen.
 From 2014 to 2018 he was Professor of Piano at Sam Houston State University.
 Since 2019 he resides in Madrid, Spain.